 Costs and Savings for the householder

 - Plants – you can spend as much or as little as you choose on plants.
-Tubestock from your local native nursery, growing from cutting or seed, and swapping with friends can keep costs down.
-I recommend keeping it cheap and cheerful so you are not so bothered if plants get trodden on or disappear in the night.
+I buy tubestock from my local community nursery, use plants grown from cutting or seed, and swap with friends so the cost in very little.I’d recommend keeping it cheap and cheerful so you are not so bothered if plants get trodden on or disappear in the night.

-- Time – Once set up, necessary maintenance is much less frequent and less relentless than mowing.
-Occasional weeding or replacing a plant.
+Once set up, necessary maintenance is much less frequent and less relentless than mowing.
+It just means the occasional weeding or replacing a plant.

 - Slow gardening is gentle exercise in fresh air.
 Better than the gym.

 - Being out on the verge means you get to know more people in the neighbourhood.
 The garden gives you an easy topic of conversation.

 - Reseach consistently shows that street trees, leafy suburbs, etc increase property values.

 - A nature strip with native plants for pollinators frees up room inside your garden for food growing plants.

 - Reduction in pollution from fuel, weedkillers and fertilisers

 - Reduction in storm water run off as water soaks in